|Academic Year of Entry||2020/21|

 The Department of Linguistics and Translation offers programmes of study at both the undergraduate and postgraduate levels designed to address the growing needs of Hong Kong and other Chinese communities for language professionals well versed in linguistics and language applications, translation and interpretation.

-At the postgraduate level, the Department offers a non-Government funded M.A. programme: M.A. in Language Studies (with streams of Corpus and Empirical Linguistics, Pedagogical Linguistics, General Linguistics, and Translation and Interpretation).
+M.A. in Language Studies with four streams - Corpus and Empirical Linguistics, Pedagogical Linguistics, General Linguistics, and Translation and Interpretation

-Apart from the taught programmes mentioned above, the Department also offers research degree studies toward M.Phil. and Ph.D. degrees in the core research areas of the Department.
+Research degree studies toward M.Phil. and Ph.D. degrees in the core research areas of the Department

 The Department encourages and promotes research in such areas as general linguistics, language technology or intelligent linguistic applications and translation and interpretation studies.
-According to QS World University Rankings by Subject, Linguistics at City University of Hong Kong has been ranked among the top 50 universities worldwide for 8 consecutive years (from 2011 to 2018), and has risen to 26 since 2017.
+According to QS World University Rankings by Subject, Linguistics at City University of Hong Kong has been ranked among the top 50 universities worldwide for 9 consecutive years (from 2011 to 2019).
 Research emphases in the Department include corpus and empirical linguistics, computer-assisted language learning, computational linguistics, discourse analysis, interpreting, translation (machine and human), syntax, semantics, phonetics and terminology.

 Click here for the qualifications eligible for advanced standing entry.